 It’s important to remember that the temperature shouldn’t be the same throughout the entire tank.
 Instead, you’ll want to create a temperature gradient.
 One side should be cooler, around 75 to 80 degrees Fahrenheit.
 The other side should be warmer, 80 to 85 degrees Fahrenheit.
 You’ll also need to provide a basking area at an even higher temperature of 88 to 92 degrees.

 It’s very important to invest in at least one, but preferably two, good thermometers and regularly check the temperatures in your ball python’s tank.
 Digital and infrared thermometers are recommended over analog thermometers, which can be off by as much as 20 degrees.
-You can also purchase a temperature gun, which makes checking temperatures very quick and easy.
+You can also purchase a hand-held temp thermometer, which makes checking temperatures very quick and easy.

 Heat Source Options